 You can expect anything from high-end cocktail bars to late-night nightclubs where you can shake your bootie all night.

-For having a largely young crowd of university students living in the city, there are still a whole lot of great places to go out for more mature crowds too.
+For having a largely young crowd of university students living in the city, there are still a whole lot of great places to go out for more mature crowds too and Faro is considered one of the best places to stay in Algarve for couples of all ages.

 Is Faro worth visiting for hiking?